Nursing MSN & DNP

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-A psychiatric-mental health nurse practitioner is a specialized healthcare role nurse practitioners can fulfill with advanced training and experience.
-If you want to know how to become a psychiatric-mental health nurse practitioner, learn more about the nuances and requirements of this role.
+A psychiatric-mental health nurse practitioner (PMHNP) is a specialized healthcare role nurse practitioners can fulfill with advanced training and experience.
+If you want to know how to become a psychiatric nurse practitioner, continue reading.

 What Is a Psychiatric-Mental Health Nurse Practitioner?

-Psychiatric-mental health nurse practitioners are specially trained mental health practitioners who can provide cognitive care to patients of all ages.
+Before learning how to become a mental health nurse practitioner, it’s important to understand the profession.
+Psychiatric-mental health nurse practitioners are specially-trained mental health practitioners who provide cognitive care to patients of all ages.
 They help patients through assessment, diagnosis, education and treatment of mental ailments.
-But what does a psychiatric-mental health nurse practitioner do exactly?
-They regularly1:

 • Create treatment plans to help address a patient’s psychiatric needs.
 Treatment plans often assess patient medications, their psychiatric history and any mental health symptoms that a patient may be exhibiting.